-3.3.
-Measure - Perform Initial Measurements to Establish Control Charts
+3.3 Measure - Perform Initial Measurements to Establish Control Charts

-3.3.1.
-To establish a new control chart, make at least seven (minimum number) and preferably 12 or more, independent measurements of the check standard using the same standards, equipment, procedure, and under the same conditions that will be used to make routine measurements.
-No two measurements should be made on the same day and the time of day should be varied as would be typical during routine laboratory operations.
+3.3.1 To establish a new control chart, make at least seven (minimum number) and preferably 12 or more, independent measurements of the check standard using the same standards, equipment, procedure, and under the same conditions that will be used to make routine measurements.
+No two measurements may be made on the same day.
+The time of day should be varied as would be typical during routine laboratory operations.
 This is necessary to estimate the long-term standard deviation to the extent feasible.
 To make statistically valid decisions or calculate uncertainties based on this data, 25 to 30 points are necessary.

-3.4.
-Analyze Data - Perform Statistical Analysis
+3.4 Analyze Data - Perform Statistical Analysis

-- 3.4.1.
-Create a control chart using the data and the statistics associated with the initial measurement results.
+3.4.1 Create a control chart using the data and the statistics associated with the initial measurement results.
 The control chart parameters consist of the central line, and control (or "action") and warning limits that represent probabilistic limits for the distribution of results around the central line.
 These parameters are evaluated based on a reasonable number of initial measurements and updated as additional measurement data are accumulated.
 A known value is based on a higher-level calibration of the check standard that is preferably independent of the measurement system being monitored.
 The central line is established by the mean of measurements.
-If no higher-level calibration is available, the central line may be used as the known value, but this is not recommended since it will give no evaluation of measurement bias.
-Upper and lower control limits should be fixed, and adjusted after periodic evaluation when/if appropriate. - 3.4.2.
-Calculate the mean, x and the estimate of the standard deviation, s in the conventional manner. - 3.4.3.
-Establish the control chart parameters as follows:
+If no higher-level calibration is available, the central line may be used as the known value, but this is not recommended since it will allow no evaluation of measurement accuracy or bias.
+Upper and lower control limits should be fixed, and adjusted after periodic evaluation when/if appropriate.

-Central Line = xUpper Control/Action Limit $= \overline{x} + 3$ .
-Upper Warning Limit $= \overline{x} + 2$ .
+- 3.4.2 Calculate the mean, \overline{x} , and the estimate of the standard deviation, s in the conventional manner. - 3.4.3 Establish the control chart parameters as follows:

+Central Line $=\overline{x}$

+Upper Control/Action Limit $=\overline{x}+3 s$

+Upper Warning Limit $=\overline{x}+2 s$

-Lower Warning Limit $= \bar{x} - 2 s$
+Lower Warning Limit $=\overline{x}-2s$

-Lower Control/Action Limit $= \bar{x} - 3 s$
+Lower Control/Action Limit $=\overline{x}-3 s$

-3.4.4.
-Control chart parameters for Echelon III (Class F or other) may be completed as follows to track practical limits:
+3.4.4 Control chart parameters for Echelon III (Class F or other) may be completed as follows to track practical limits, although this approach may not show potential trends as well as statistical limits show:

-Central Line $= \bar{x}$

-Upper Control/Action Limit $= \bar{x} + 1/4 \text{ tolerance}$

-Upper Warning Limit $= \bar{x} + 1/10 \text{ tolerance}$

-Lower Warning Limit $= \bar{x} - 1/10 \text{ tolerance}$

-Lower Control/Action Limit $= \bar{x} - 1/4 \text{ tolerance}$
+Central Line $=\overline{x}$ Upper Control/Action Limit $=\overline{x} + 1/4$ tolerance Upper Warning Limit $=\overline{x} + 1/10$ tolerance Lower Warning Limit $=\overline{x} - 1/10$ tolerance Lower Control/Action Limit $=\overline{x} - 1/4$ tolerance

-3.5.
-Analyze a Measurement Process on a Control Chart
+3.5 Analyze a Measurement Process on a Control Chart

 Use the following criteria to analyze control charts.
 Limits on control charts should be fixed at this time to avoid shifting limits as data continues to be collected and entered.
+Moving limits may indicate in control status of a process and not show potential trends as well.
+If uncertainty values are determined at fixed intervals, the evaluation and fixing of limits in control charts should be completed at the same time.
 During the control phase, after analysis (e.g., F-test and t-test) determines data consistency, data may be pooled and all data included in setting new limits.